haidaraM/devops-challenge/README.md

 ### Custom domain with OVH

-If you have an existing DNS Zone on [OVH](https://www.ovhcloud.com/fr/), you can leverage it to have a custom domain on top your CloudFront distribution.
+If you have an existing DNS Zone on [OVH](https://www.ovhcloud.com/fr/), you can leverage it to have a custom domain on top of your CloudFront distribution.
 To use it, set the variable `ovh_domain_conf`.

 Example: